wamdam/backy2/docs/source/backup.rst

 .. command-output:: benji import --help

-You can't import versions that already exist in the *meta backend*.
+You can't import versions that already exist in the *metadata backend*.

 .. _hints_file: